mercadopago/devsite-docs/guides/online-payments/subscriptions/advanced-integration.en.md

 To reactivate a subscription, send the value `authorized` in `status`.
 This will reactivate the installments according to their recurrence from the date the status change was made.

-With the Subscription `application_id` you want to update, make the following call:
+With the subscription `application_id` you want to update, make the following call:

 [[[
 ```curl curl --location --request PUT 'https://api.mercadopago.com/preapproval/<PREAPPROVAL_ID>' \